NalleBerg/LinuxSystemViewer/README.md

 ./build_release/LSV
 ```

-3. Create DEB and RPM packages (default packaging uses a release build with no logger):
+3. Create a DEB package (default packaging uses a release build with no logger):

 ```bash
 ./makeit.sh